 Another cause of painful rashes on baby’s bottom can be yeast.

 There is a lot of information online about using vinegar, especially apple cider vinegar to kill yeast growth, especially with vaginal yeast infections.

-When it comes to yeast infections on your diapers, I don’t mince words; a yeast infection is an infection, and should be diagnosed by a paediatrician.
-Once diagnosed, diapers should be disinfected with bleach, which is a recognized disinfectant, and proven to work against yeast by many cloth diaper moms over the years.
+When it comes to yeast infections on your diapers, I don’t mince words; a yeast infection is an infection and should be diagnosed by a pediatrician.
+Once diagnosed, diapers should be disinfected with bleach, which is a recognized disinfectant and proven to work against yeast by many cloth diaper moms over the years.

 Using Vinegar and Bleach on Cloth Diapers Together

 There are definitely some times when vinegar is great for your cloth diapers, and there are also some times when you’ll need to bleach your cloth diapers to sanitize them; however, you should never use these two products at the same time.

 Mixing vinegar with bleach releases toxic chlorine and chloramine vapors [source].
 When mixed with water, the gas creates hydrochloric and hypochlorous acids.